 ‘I absolutely love putting paint on’, she declares, ‘I love paint, the smell of paint and its texture.’
 In the end, her art is about the stuff of painting, and it is in the visceral essence of the material itself that she has always found herself and the reason why her paintings speak so vividly to us.

 Including current blockbuster show “Painting the modern garden”.

 Josephine Trotter’s paintings may look direct and simple in the statement, but they are underpinned by disciplines long studied and hard won – disciplines of close observation, organisation and technical address, of light, space and form.

-William Packer, art critic for the Financial Times since 1974.
+Art critic for the Financial Times since 1974

 Trotter is an artist who has a powerful feeling for the material she uses: oil paint, in all its glorious physicality.
 She says “I get so excited about paint, its quality & application.
 Also, I feel privileged to have trained at a time when drawing was the crux & bones of art education & very hard work.
 The thing is, I really love painting.”
 That is abundantly evident from her exuberant work.